Enforcement of the Act

 - Obstructing the PDPC or an authorised officer from carrying out their duties under the Act;

 - Misleading the PDPC in its investigations (e.g. by making a false statement); or

 - Requesting to access or correct another individual’s personal data without that individual’s authorisation.

 Data Protection Appeal Panel

-The Data Protection Appeal Panel is an independent body established under the PDPA to hear appeals against directions or decisions of the PDPC, for matters relating to the data protection provisions (namely, Parts IV to VI) of the PDPA.
+The Data Protection Appeal Panel is an independent body that hears appeals against directions or decisions of the PDPC in relation to data protection provisions in the PDPA.

-For more information on the process and procedures for appeals, please click here.

 For more information about the appeal process, please click here.